-In case of cancellations, late starts due to inclement weather, or emergency situations, parents will be contacted by the UCFSD SwiftK12 system.
+In case of a cancellation, a late start due to inclement weather, or an emergency situation, parents will be contacted by the UCFSD School Messenger system.
 Please refer to the Unionville-Chadds Ford District Website (www.ucfsd.org) and the eNews Alerts, as well.